Slovenia national football team: Nickname and mascot

-The Slovenian national team does not have an official nickname and was the only team at the 2010 FIFA World Cup without one.
+The Slovenia national team does not have an official nickname and was the only team at the 2010 World Cup and the 2024 European Championship without one.
 During the 2010 World Cup qualifiers, Slovenian journalists and the Football Association of Slovenia tried to choose a nickname for the team, but the process failed to gain the support of fans.
 In 2010, the Slovenian web portal Siol organized a fan vote and the nickname "Kekci", a reference to the Slovenian fictional child character Kekec and the then national team manager Matjaž Kek, finished in first place.
 However, the nickname was never officially adopted by the Football Association of Slovenia.
 "Kekci" is still occasionally used by the Slovenian media when referring to the national team.

-During the 2010 World Cup, some foreign media articles used the nickname "Zmajčeki" (Little Dragons) when referring to the Slovenian national team, however, this was the old nickname of Slovenian club NK Olimpija Ljubljana when they competed in the Yugoslav football system.
+During the 2010 World Cup, some foreign media articles used the nickname "Zmajčeki" (Little Dragons) when referring to the Slovenian national team, however, this was the old nickname of Slovenian club Olimpija Ljubljana when they competed in the Yugoslav football system.
 Because Olimpija had a long tradition in the former Yugoslav First League, football fans and the media in the countries of the former Yugoslavia still use this nickname today when referring to the Slovenian team.
-The 1998–2002 generation, managed by Srečko Katanec, is still referred to as the 'golden generation'.

-In 2002, Slovenia received an official mascot for its appearance at the 2002 FIFA World Cup.
+In 2002, Slovenia received an official mascot for its appearance at the 2002 World Cup.
 The mascot, called Trigi, is based on a round shape representing the Earth or a ball, with a stylized depiction of Triglav, the highest Slovenian mountain, on its head in a green, white and blue colour combination.

 Kits and colours

 Until 1993, Slovenia played its matches in white, blue and red, which are the traditional colours of the country.
-In 1993, the board of the Football Association of Slovenia decided to change the main colours to green and white, which were also the main colours of Olimpija from the capital city of Ljubljana.
+In 1993, the board of the Football Association of Slovenia decided to change the main colours to green and white, inspired by NK Olimpija from the capital city of Ljubljana.

 In December 2009, the board voted to change the kit's colours to white for home matches and blue for away matches.
 The new colours came into effect in April 2012, when a new all-white home kit with a blue and green trim was unveiled.
 The new away kit, introduced a couple of months earlier, was all-blue with a white and green trim.
 In 2016, the all-green version returned as an away kit, while the light blue kit became the new home kit.
 In 2022, the new Slovenian kits were selected through an online fan vote for the first time.
 The home colours were again changed to all-white and the away colours to all-blue.

 For their World Cup appearances in 2002 and 2010, the Slovenian kit featured a stylized depiction of Triglav.
 Since 2010, the depiction has been used on each new kit set.